 The roasted tomatoes give it an amazing depth of flavor and a sweetness that you can’t get any other way.
 I left the vegetables chunky, but small.
-If you want to, you can puree it all for a smoother sauce (my brothers can’t stand tomato chunks but love it blended).
+If you want to, you can puree it all for a smoother sauce (my brother can’t stand tomato chunks but he loves it blended).
 It also makes a great base sauce for a bolognese if you want to add ground beef to it.

-I also think this would make a fantastic marinara sauce for pizza!
-Man I am making myself hungry!
+I also think this would make a fantastic Paleo marinara sauce for pizza!
+Man, I am making myself hungry!
 You can put this sauce with your favorite toppings on a pizza and it will be great!
 Zoodles are wonderful, my mother can’t eat pasta so whenever we have spaghetti she makes zoodles instead of spaghetti and then she can eat the same thing we are.
 You can saute the zoodles in a little olive oil but she prefers to eat them raw.
 Zoodles are so much healthier and wholesome than pasta, way less fat too especially if they are raw.
 The sauce warms the zucchini up just enough.

-What is your favorite way to use a good marinara sauce?
+What is your favorite way to use a good Paleo marinara sauce?
 Comment below and let us know!
 Who knows maybe we will use your idea for a future dish!

 This marinara has tons of flavor from the roasted vegetables and can be easily customized, such as adding meat or using your choice of noodles.

-- 10 Roma Tomatoes, halved lengthwise
+- 10 Roma Tomatoes (halved lengthwise)

-- Real Salt and Pepper
+- Real Salt

-- 1/4 cup Olive Oil, divided
+- 1/4 cup Extra Virgin Olive Oil (divided)

-- 1 Sweet Onion, chopped
+- 1 Sweet Onion (chopped)

-- 1 Yellow Bell Pepper, cut into small dice
+- 1 Yellow Bell Pepper (cut into small dice)

-- 2 Large Carrots, cut into small dice
+- 2 Carrots (cut into small dice)

-- 1 1/2 tsp Coarse Real Salt
+- 1 1/2 tsp Real Salt

-- 2 Sprigs Rosemary, chopped
+- 2 Sprigs Fresh Rosemary (chopped)

-- 1 tsp Oregano, chopped
+- 1 tsp Fresh Oregano (chopped)

-- Pinch Chili Flakes
+- Pinch Red Chili Flakes

-- 2 Cloves Garlic, minced
+- 2 Cloves Garlic (minced)